Close Menu

 Previous Article10 Great German-American Entertainers

-Next Article 5 Wacky, Weird and Wonderful Baseball Incidents
+Next Article 5 Wacky, Weird, and Wonderful Baseball Incidents

 Major Dan

-Major Dan is a retired veteran of the United States Marine Corps.
+Major Daniel Zar is a retired veteran of the United States Marine Corps.
 He served during the Cold War and has traveled to many countries around the world.
 Prior to his military service, he graduated from Cleveland State University, having majored in sociology.
 Following his military service, he worked as a police officer eventually earning the rank of captain prior to his retirement.

 Related Posts

-Animated Map of the 2022 Russian Invasion of Ukraine (through March 30th, 2023)
+Animated Map of the 2022 Russian Invasion of Ukraine (through April 24th, 2026)

 Follow Us!